 Let’s do it again in 2020!

 Following the 2019 pilot, a decision has been taken to further build on the success of the initiative.
-Based on the feedback received from the attendees and organisers of the community events, the 2020 edition has been extended and will last 4 months.
-This will allow more organisations and community groups to develop and implement events of their choice.
+Based on the feedback received from the attendees and organisers of the previous community events, the 2020 edition was extended to 5 months, starting in January and finishing in May.

-Also, a newly formed community group by the name of European Connections Forum has been nominated as the main coordinator or the campaign.
-The ECF will be responsible for overseeing the implementation of the campaign together with the key partners in the 2020 initiative: Worcester City Council, Platform Living (formerly Fortis Living), Yellow Scarf, Worcester Community Trust and Reconnections.
+Also, a newly formed community – European Connections Forum – has been nominated as the main coordinator of the campaign.
+The ECF is responsible for overseeing the implementation of the campaign together with the key partners in the 2020 initiative: Worcester City Council, Platform Housing Group (formerly Fortis Living), Yellow Scarf and Worcester Community Trust.